 Start by setting a goal – lower water and sewer charges by 10 percent for six months.
 Educate tenants on easy ways to reduce usage, such as taking shorter showers, running the dishwasher only when full, and turning off the water when brushing teeth.
 If the building reaches the goal, reward your tenants.
 You can offer a one-time monthly rent deduction of $15.
 You could drop a $5 coffee shop gift card off on all their doorsteps.
 Order a pizza delivered to each unit.
 A little effort and encouragement on your part will keep your tenants motivated in their quest for water efficiency.
 Over time, it will become the norm.

 Not only is it great for the environment when your tenants preserve water, but it lets you preserve your bank account.

 Need help getting started?
 A property management company can perform regular property inspections, make cost-effective fixture and landscape recommendations, and work with tenants for you.
-If there is ever a problem, a qualified company will have network of skilled contractors in order to get the job done.
+If there is ever a problem, a qualified company will have a network of skilled contractors in order to get the job done.